nhaloorsooraj/nhaloorsooraj.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: portfolio
 permalink: /projects/
-description: These are some projects I have done.
+description: Looks like our projects are still in the lab being perfected.
+Check back soon for some exciting updates!
 nav: true
 nav_order: 3
-display_categories: [Ongoing, Completed]
+display_categories: [Projects]
 horizontal: false
 ---